-In which of these cases is simulated annealing (MC) the most appropriate to use?
-Case (a) is so simple any minimization routine should find the right answer, and something like conjugate gradients [see Numerical Recipes] would probably be much more efficient at it.
-In case (b) MC almost certainly would work, but so might something simpler.
-In (c) MC may actually be the best tool to use.
-Case (d) is clearly a challenge for any minimization method, but at least in some contexts genetic algorithms has been found to work well in this kind of a landscape of local and global minima.
+- Case (a) is so simple any minimization routine should find the right answer, and something like conjugate gradients [see Numerical Recipes] would probably be much more efficient at it. - In case (b) MC almost certainly would work, but so might something simpler. - In (c) MC may actually be the best tool to use. - Case (d) is clearly a challenge for any minimization method.
+MC methods run repeatedly and remembering which minimum is the best ever would have some possibilities of success. - At least in some contexts genetic algorithms has been found to also work well in this kind of a landscape of local and global minima.

-But in many applications it may actually not be necessary to find the global minimum.
-Instead, a good local minimum may be adequate.
-In this case, the MC method will almost certainly work for any of the functional landscapes presented above.
+But in many applications it may actually not be necessary to find the global minimum!

+- Instead, a good local minimum may be adequate. - In this case, the MC method will almost certainly work for any of the functional landscapes presented above.

 It may also be very useful to combine different schemes.

-For instance one can use MC to get oneself into the correct minimum basin, then conjugate gradients to get accurately into the bottom of the minimum.
-Sometimes MD ran at high temperatures may be useful to locate reasonable candidates for minima, and then MC swapping between different minima candidates can be good for locating the global minimum.
-[Laura Nurminen, PhD thesis].
+- For instance one can use MC to get oneself into the correct minimum basin, then conjugate gradients to get accurately into the bottom of the minimum. - Sometimes MD ran at high temperatures may be useful to locate reasonable candidates for minima, and then MC swapping between different minima candidates can be good for locating the global minimum.
+[Laura Nurminen, PhD thesis, Helsinki University of Technology].